-Christopher Donnan was also interviewed by the Image Collections and Fieldwork Archives (ICFA) on May 29, 2015.
-For more information, see ICFA Oral History Initiative: Christopher Donnan.
+Christopher Donnan was also interviewed by the Image Collections and Fieldwork Archives (ICFA) on May 29, 2015, as part of the ICFA Oral History Initiative.

 JP: Good morning.
 This is Joanne Pillsbury, Director of Pre-Columbian studies at Dumbarton Oaks.
 It is Monday, April 20, 2009, and I am interviewing Christopher Donnan, a Visiting Scholar here at Dumbarton Oaks this spring.
 And the interview is being videotaped by Joe Mills.
 Chris, thank you for agreeing to be interviewed.
 I was wondering if you could tell us a bit about how you first came to know of Dumbarton Oaks?

 CD: I really became aware of Dumbarton Oaks when I was beginning graduate work.
 I don’t think I knew much about it as an undergraduate, but as a graduate student it was very much an institution that I was curious about, would hear about.
 I was reading the publications that had come out of Dumbarton Oaks in my own field and also in Mesoamerican research and I always thought it was some magical place.
 I was in California.
 I’d never visited it in Washington.
 In fact, I don’t think I had been to Washington, D.C. yet at that time.
 And so it was kind of a – seemed like Valhalla for a Viking warrior.
 If you went to Dumbarton Oaks, that was extraordinary.
 And Dumbarton Oaks always had such an extraordinary roster of scholars.

 JP: What prompted your first visit to Dumbarton Oaks?